 - It’s a good idea to max out your 401(k) match first, then max out your Roth IRA.

-As you move into your 30s, your list of financial goals may include things like paying off the rest of your student loan debt or buying a home, but there’s one more thing you can’t forget: saving for retirement.
-Here’s how to build wealth that you’ll need.
+As you move into your 30s, your list of financial goals may include things like paying off the rest of your student loan debt or buying a home.
+But there’s one more thing you can’t forget: saving for retirement.
+Here’s one way to build the wealth you’ll need.

-But what if you don’t have a retirement plan at work?
-How then can you build wealth in your 30s and beyond?
-Or what if you want to save even more than you’re permitted to in a 401(k)?
+But what if you don’t have a retirement plan at work, or you’ve maxed out your 401(k) and want to save more?
 A Roth IRA may be the answer.

 Roth IRA Benefits

 As a wealth-building tool, a Roth IRA is attractive for several reasons.

 First, any qualified distributions you make are 100% tax- and penalty-free.
 To count as a qualified distribution, your account must be open for at least five years and the withdrawal must be made after you turn 59 ½.

 You can always withdraw your original contributions to your Roth IRA at any time, for any reason.
 However, if you withdraw earnings before age 59 ½ and before your account is five years old, you may owe taxes and penalties on the distribution.
 You can, however, avoid the penalty if you withdraw money to buy a first home, cover qualified education expenses, or pay for unreimbursed medical expenses and health insurance premiums.

 One thing to keep in mind: Just because you can withdraw your contributions at any time, doesn’t necessarily mean you should.
 There are two specific downsides to doing so.
 First, you miss out on the power of compound interest, which can go a long way towards increasing your wealth over time.